molinfo-vienna/PharmacoMatch/README.md

 4. **Download preprocessed data from figshare:**

     The data can be found [here](https://figshare.com/s/24757b89ea7f0932bf3c?file=49290172).
-Unzip and place the `data` folder into the `PharmacoMatch` directory.
+Unzip and place the `data` folder into the root directory of the `PharmacoMatch` project.

 **Repository Contents**